jwhall/redsweather/README.md

 # use
 Run once a day for best results.
 Note that Twitter won't let you post the same status twice, so you will get a 403 upon trying to run the script a second time.

+# smod.py
+This script will take the CSV schedule published by the MLB (at https://www.mlb.com/reds/fans/downloadable-schedule#csv-format for example) and convert it for use by the twitter bot.
+I know it runs in my debugger for Python 3.8.2, YMMV.
+Godspeed if you run it yourself.